Home » Comino island » The Blue Lagoon Malta

 Departing from Sliema:

-The cheapest way of getting there is taking a ferry from near Ċirkewwa (far Northern tip of the main island Malta, Gozo ferry terminal) or from the nearby place called Marfa and get dropped off at Malta’s Blue Lagoon.
+The cheapest way to get there is to take a ferry from near Ċirkewwa (the far Northern tip of the main island Malta, Gozo ferry terminal) or from the nearby place called Marfa and get dropped off at Malta’s Blue Lagoon.

 That also applies on the way back, with full buses taking people back to the bigger resorts after a day at the beach up North.

 Still prefer this option and need public transport?
-Bus route 222 offers a direct connection if you’re staying in Sliema, St. Julian’s, St. Paul’s Bay, Buġibba and Qawra.
+Bus route 222 offers a direct connection if you stay in Sliema, St. Julian’s, St. Paul’s Bay, Buġibba and Qawra.

 You can get to the Blue Lagoon from Gozo with a few ferry operators at Mġarr Harbour (like Bella Comino Ferry) that offer trips at around €7 for a return trip.
 Operating hours are typically between 8 am and 6 pm.